 Work with your provider

-- upcoming tests or new information you've heard about
+- Upcoming tests or new information you've heard about

-- changes in your living situation, such as a job change
+- Changes in your living situation, such as a job change

 You may want to ask a friend or family member to come with you and take notes.
-It can be difficult for you to take notes and pay attention to what your doctor is saying at the same time.

 Go over your lab results, and keep track of them.
 If your provider wants you to have some medical tests, make sure you understand what the test is for and what your provider will do with the results.
 If you don't understand what your provider is saying, ask them to explain it in everyday terms.